DataDog/dd-sdk-go-testing/README.md

 # Datadog SDK for Go testing
-> This SDK is part of Datadog's [CI Visibility](https://docs.datadoghq.com/continuous_integration/) product, currently in beta
+This SDK is part of Datadog's [CI Visibility](https://docs.datadoghq.com/continuous_integration/) product, currently in beta.

 ## Getting Started